Zanzibarr/Zanzibarr/README.md

 ### 👤 **About Me**

 Hi!
-My name is **Matteo Zanella**, and I'm an Italian student currently pursuing my master's degree in Computer Engineering at the [University of Padova](https://www.dei.unipd.it/home-page).
+My name is **Matteo Zanella**, and I'm an Italian student currently pursuing a PhD in Computer Engineering at the [University of Padova](https://www.dei.unipd.it/home-page).

-I graduated with honors in my bachelor's and am now delving deep into **Operations Research** for my master’s thesis.
-My research focuses on using a **Mixed Integer Programming (MIP)** solver to find solutions to the delete-free relaxation of a planning task.
+I graduated with honors in my bachelor and master degrees and am now delving deep into **Operations Research** for my PhD.
+My research focuses on **Mixed Integer Programming (MIP)** and **AI Planning**.

 ---